edimaudo/hackathon_coding_challenges/hack4nf/readme.md

 # Hack4NF

-Do you have a passion for Genomic Data and want to make an impact in a rare disease?
-Hack with us for Neurofibromatosis (NF), a rare disease that affects 1 in 3,000 people globally each year.
-Ideate and develop viable solutions to help create awareness and medical advancements surrounding NF and other rare genetic disorders at Hack4NF 2022.
+## About

-Gather your team and get ready to compete 1 of 4 provided challenges for a variety of cash prizes with a total value of $25,000 in.
-Utilize datasets, engage with patients, and receive mentorship from experts in the field.
-Join us and patients all over the world in the hack to end NF.
+Do you have a passion for computational biology, predictive AI, or genomics and want to make an impact in a rare disease?
+Do you know that one out of 10 people globally is affected by a rare disease?
+Hack with us for neurofibromatosis (NF), a rare genetic disorder that affects 1 in 3,000 people globally each year.

-Interested in attending an in person kickoff event?
-Join us in NYC or Seattle on October 15, 2022 at 1:00pm ET to celebrate the beginning of Hack4NF!
-Get the chance to learn more about the challenges, meet mentors, and start forming teams.
+Gather your team and get ready to compete for a variety of cash prizes with a total value of $25,000 in 1 of 4 provided challenges.
+Use datasets, engage with patients, and receive mentorship from experts in the field.
+Join us and patients all over the world in the hack to #EndNF.

 ## The Challenges
 **Challenge #1**